junxit/us-congress-bills-113/bill.md

 > In this Act:
 >
 > - **(1)** *Cliffside Field* The term Cliffside Field means the helium storage reservoir in which the Federal Helium Reserve is stored.
-> - **(2)** *Federal Helium Pipeline* The term Federal Helium Pipeline means the federally owned pipeline system through which the Federal Helium Reserve may be transported.
+> - **(2)** *Federal Helium Pipeline* The term Federal Helium Pipeline means the federally owned pipeline system through which helium for the Federal Helium Reserve may be transported.
 > - **(3)** *Federal Helium Reserve* The term Federal Helium Reserve means helium reserves owned by the United States.
 > - **(4)** *Federal Helium System* The term Federal Helium System means—
 >   - **(A)** the Federal Helium Reserve;